sternbert/digital-garden-jekyll-template/_notes/buckets.md

 * Drains - large gatherings

 #### Mental 🧠
-* Fill - good quality consumption of books / podcasts / articles, learning something new, note-taking, visiting the library or a bookstore, meditation, journalling, Pomodoro technique
+* Fill - good quality consumption of books / podcasts / articles, [learning something new](/learning){: .internal-link}, note-taking, visiting the library or a bookstore, meditation, journalling, Pomodoro technique
 * Drains - news overconsumption, constant noise / stimulation (not every walk / car trip needs to be accompanied by a podcast or audiobook!)

 #### Creative 🎨